revel111/2048-Unity/README.md

 * Three different sizes of board;
 * You can play till infinity;
 * Sounds while merging or shifting blocks;
-* Score-counter and goal for the current board size;
+* Score-counter and goal for the current board size.

 # Used tools:
-* Unity 2023.1.19f
+* Unity 2023.1.19f;
-* DOTween package for the smooth block shift animation
+* DOTween package for the smooth block shift animation.

 # Preview: